What This Plan Delivers

 This is the week that separates Florida exam prep from national exam prep.

 Forty-five of the 100 questions cover Florida and federal law.
-Students who used study tools built for all 50 states show up to this section with surface-level knowledge and lose 15 to 20 questions they did not see coming.
+This is where generic national prep can feel thin.
 National tools teach you "what a deed is."
 The Florida exam asks which specific deed type provides which specific guarantee under Florida law.

 This week fills those gaps.
 The Florida-specific content guide covers every Florida-only topic area in one place, from FREC composition to doc stamps to landlord-tenant law.
 Use it as your reference alongside the daily sessions below.